jxkobrxyes/Employee-Management-system/README.md

 # Employee-Management-system
-A simple employee management system web application that monitors employees information through the admin dashboard.
-Admin has full CRUD functionality to monitor and edit employee details while the employee is able submit a form that sends information to a local database that allows the admin to monitor through the dashboard.

 # Overview
 This is a complete full-stack CRUD application that tracks employees first name, last name, employee email, the department they work in, and their unique ID number using spring boot PutMapping that is provided after employees submit the employee form.